Boosting Simple Learners: Abstract

 \section{Abstract}

 Boosting is a celebrated machine learning approach which is based on the idea of combining weak and moderately inaccurate hypotheses to a strong and accurate one.
 We study boosting under the assumption that the weak hypotheses belong to a class of bounded capacity.
 This assumption is inspired by the common convention that weak hypotheses are ``rules-of-thumbs'' from an ``easy-to-learn class''.
-(Schapire and Freund '12, Shalev-Shwartz and Ben-David '14.)
+(Schapire and Freund~'12, Shalev-Shwartz and Ben-David '14.)
 Formally, we assume the class of weak hypotheses has a bounded VC dimension.
 We focus on two main questions:

-(i) Oracle Complexity: How many weak hypotheses are needed in order to produce an accurate hypothesis?
-We design a novel boosting algorithm and demonstrate that it circumvents a classical lower bound by Freund and Schapire ('95, '12).
+(i) Oracle Complexity: How many weak hypotheses are needed to produce an accurate hypothesis?
+We design a novel boosting algorithm and demonstrate that it circumvents a classical lower bound by Freund and Schapire (1995, 2012).
 Whereas the lower bound shows that $\Omega({1}/{\gamma^2})$ weak hypotheses with $\gamma$-margin are sometimes necessary, our new method requires only $\tilde{O}({1}/{\gamma})$ weak hypothesis, provided that they belong to a class of bounded VC dimension.
 Unlike previous boosting algorithms which aggregate the weak hypotheses by majority votes, the new boosting algorithm uses more complex (``deeper'') aggregation rules.
 We complement this result by showing that complex aggregation rules are in fact necessary to circumvent the aforementioned lower bound.

 (ii) Expressivity: Which tasks can be learned by boosting weak hypotheses from a bounded VC class?
 Can complex concepts that are ``far away'' from the class be learned?
-Towards answering the first question we identify a combinatorial-geometric parameter which captures the expressivity of base-classes in boosting.
-As a corollary we provide an affirmative answer to the second question for many well-studied classes, including half-spaces and decision stumps.
+Towards answering the first question we {introduce combinatorial-geometric parameters which capture expressivity in boosting.} As a corollary we provide an affirmative answer to the second question for well-studied classes, including half-spaces and decision stumps.
 Along the way, we establish and exploit connections with Discrepancy Theory.